 ‘Missy, you’re not here to play!
 Stay focused!’

-Grumpily Missy changes the page.
+Grumpily Missy sits down next to her.
 ‘But where shall we start?’

 ‘Oh, that’s so exciting!
 I love lions and-‘

 Granny silences her sister with a look, feeling slightly superior in her newly acquired knowledge from leafing through the instruction book.

 Two hours later, the two sisters are seated in a taxi on their way out of town.
 Granny is seething and Missy is sulking, but obeying to the letter her older sister’s recommendation not to talk in front of the driver.
 Especially as everyone they have met so far speaks impeccable English.

 But as soon as the driver parks, she considers the ban on speaking is over.
 She gets out of the taxi, checking out the ultra-modern spa complex.

 ‘See?
 A taxi was much faster.
 We would probably still be programming the GPS at this hour if you had gotten your way.’